LankanHawkeye/BEAR/README.md

 	bash ./run_bootstrapping_substep_1.sh input_file/Randomized.iris.data.2.class.csv 0.3 10 yes
 	```

-	During execution of the script, user will be shown some useful information.
+	During execution of the script, somee parameters used will be shown.

 	1. Number of features in input file.
 	2. Number of samples in input file.
 	3. User-specified sampling fraction.